lingtalfi/Light_Kit_Editor/README.md

 History Log
 =============

+- 0.2.9 -- 2021-06-22

+    - fix service->renderPage not taking advantage of LightKitEditorHelper::getBasicPageRenderer

 - 0.2.8 -- 2021-06-19

     - fix LightKitEditorHelper::getBasicPageRenderer not using the kit configured service as the instance base